University-of-Delaware-IT-ESCS-SysEng/Google-Drive-Simple/README.md

 Drive** and files in folders owned by other users that are not on this user's path from **My Drive**.

+## Total Space

+We now report the total space found.
+I also added the total in MiB, TiB, etc because the admin console actually reports in these units.
+The reports that we can pull from the API use units of 'mb', but are actually 'MiB', so keep that in mind when comparing results from these programs to other data sources.
+MiB is always printed to aid in comparing to the reports, no matter how much space is used, along with the closest unit.

+Additionally, I have switched from 'size' to 'quotaBytesUsed'.
+It is hard to know what the admin console is reporting, but generally I think this is a more useful number.

 ## Errors

 ### Non 500 Errors